subsquid/spray/README.md

 ## Features

-* Subsquid portal-like query format for data filtering
+* Subsquid portal-like queries for data filtering
 * Subsquid portal-like data format for data messages
 * Multiple geyser endpoints can be configured for reliable and fast data delivery